lbussy/WsprryPi/docs/operations/index.md

 `wspr --test-tone 780e3`

-Using callsign N9NNN, locator EM10, and TX power 33 dBm, transmit a single WSPR transmission on the 20m band using NTP-based frequency offset calibration.
+Using callsign N9NNN, locator EM10, and TX power 33 dBm, transmit a single WSPR transmission on the 20m band using NTP-based frequency offset calibration:

 `wspr N9NNN EM10 33 20m`

+The same as above, but using the red LED on transmit (TAPR Hat) to indicate an active transmission.
+The LED is connected to Pin 12 (GPIO18, BCM18):

+`wspr --led N9NNN EM10 33 20m`

 The same as above, but without NTP calibration: